METHODOLOGY

 The ranking systems and metrics, for ranking U.S. physics departments are varied and highly subjective.
 In one case it is a survey of opinions, in another it is a bibliometrics score based upon key words deemed relevant to physics research.

-How does such information help a student decide what grad school fits them best or instructs a department in trying to understand how well their program is being received?
+How does such information help a student decide what grad school fits them best or instruct a department in trying to understand how well their program is being received?
 Taken on its own, it doesn't, but in aggregate, when combined with an eyes-on look at each program to compare infrastructure, curriculum, and student/faculty environment, perhaps it could be helpful.

 Physics departments are incredibly costly for universities.
 So much so that many are closing them down or offer only a BA.
 But in fact our analysis shows that on the whole, they are incredibly productive departments and add far more to a university than they cost.
+This ranking should help administrators understand how well that university investment is contributing to university goals.

 References